-The increases in professional lines, liability, property and marine lines were due to new business and favorable rate changes.
-The increase in aviation lines was due to premium adjustments, favourable rate changes, and new business.
-The increase in accident and health lines was due to new business.
+In the insurance segment, there were increases in all lines of business.
+The increases in liability, property, marine and aviation lines, and professional lines were due to favorable rate changes and new business.
+The increase in cyber lines was due to favorable rate changes.
+The increases in accident and health, and credit and political risk were due to new business.